Habibov97/site-fitness/README.md

 <i><b>USAGE</b></i>

-To view the website, simply open the index.html file in your web browser.
+To view the website, simply open the index.html file in your web browser or click the link above.